 common umbrella base.
 Restaurants, hotels, and sidewalk cafes might consider a similar type of beach umbrella, but with commercial grade construction.

-However, if you’re looking for personal protection from the sun at the beach, you might consider a clamp on umbrella.
+However, if you’re looking for personal protection from the sun at the beach, you might consider a clamp on an umbrella.
 These umbrellas are convenient and come with adjustable clamps to fit the size of your beach chair.
 If you aren’t looking to accommodate multiple people, then a clamp on umbrella may suffice.

 Printed Umbrella Guide